OrganicFoodIncubator/website/content/who-we-are/building-community.md

 With campuses in Union, NJ and Montclair, NJ, The Deron School offers a state-approved private school program for students with multiple disabilities including autism spectrum disorder (ASD) and down syndrome.
 Since 1967, The Deron School has provided a nurturing environment, family culture, and personalized curriculum to help students reach their greatest potential.

+Why We Chose The Deron School

+The Deron School stands out for its commitment to helping students discover their talents, conquer challenges, and fulfill their dreams.
+We are inspired by their dedication and are excited to be a part of these young adults' journeys towards independence and success.
+By integrating these incredible students into our workforce, we not only contribute to their personal and professional growth but also enrich our workplace with fresh perspectives and enthusiasm.

 Deron Schools

 https://www.deronschool.org/